MX23RW : Monday, March 24 14:39:03| >> :600:738977:738977:

 On the other hand, Swansea City added another to their growing list of dire results in 2025 as they were beaten 2-0 by a rejuvenated Coventry City side at the Swansea.com Stadium last weekend.

-Ghanaian international Brandon Thomas-Asante grabbed the headlines for the Sky Blues as he set up Ellis Sims's 17th-minute opener before doubling the lead on the stroke of half time to inspire them to their first win over the home side since 1981.
+Brandon Thomas-Asante grabbed the headlines for the Sky Blues as he set up Ellis Sims's 17th-minute opener before doubling the lead on the stroke of half time to inspire them to their first win over the home side since 1981.

 Swansea have now lost five consecutive matches, including a 3-0 defeat against Southampton in the third round of the FA Cup on January 1, and have failed to win each of their seven matches since the turn of the year, losing six and claiming one draw so far.

-While Swansea will be looking to find their feet this weekend and get up and running in the new year, they have failed to get the better of Bristol City in their most recent three encounters, losing twice and claiming one draw, and have managed just one win in their last seven visits to the Ashton Gate Stadium since February 2019.
+While Swansea will be looking to find their feet this weekend and get up and running in the new year, they have failed to get the better of Bristol City in their most recent three encounters, losing twice and claiming one draw, and have managed just one win in their last seven visits to Ashton Gate since February 2019.

 Bristol City Championship form: